-Seoul, Korea - August 11, 2015 -- Chips&Media, Inc. announced today the availability of CODA7Q - ultra small size new multi-standard video codec IP targeting for low end AP market.
+Seoul, Korea - August 11, 2015 -- Chips&Media, Inc. announced today the availability of CODA7Q - ultra-small size new multi-standard video codec IP targeting for low-end AP market.
 CODA7Q is an updated version of CODA7L supporting HEVC (H.265) Decoder IP in a single core.
-It features very competitive IP size by sharing HEVC hardware blocks with other standards such as MPEG-2/MPEG-4/H.264/VP8/VC-1/AVS and etc..
-It also inherits the fundamental HEVC architecture such as frame buffer compression, capability of high performance 4K30fps decode, and low power design.
-Low end AP markets still need to support all the multi-standard video codec IP including HEVC to decode various internet contents but at the same time also have asked for die size reduction to compete in bloody market.
+It features a very competitive IP size by sharing HEVC hardware blocks with other standards such as MPEG-2/MPEG-4/H.264/VP8/VC-1/AVS and etc. It also inherits the fundamental HEVC architecture such as frame buffer compression, the capability of high-performance 4K30fps decode, and low power design.
+Low-end AP markets still need to support all the multi-standard video codec IP including HEVC to decode various internet contents but at the same time also have asked for die size reduction to compete in the bloody market.
 Chips&Media CODA7Q exactly matches this market requirement.

-Chips&Media had already released a series of high-end HEVC IP products, WAVE410, WAVE412, and WAVE420 for a past few years.
+Chips&Media had already released a series of high-end HEVC IP products, WAVE410, WAVE412, and WAVE420 for the past few years.
 This time they have CODA7Q targeted for low-end 4K products so they will be able to meet the diverse needs of their customers.
-They said they plan to compose more edition of HEVC IPs to the IP line-up.
+They said they plan to compose more editions of HEVC IPs to the IP line-up.